imrafaelmerino/javatudes/readme.md

 programming language but also hones my problem-solving skills.
 It's a gratifying process that allows me to explore and apply concepts, fostering a stronger foundation in both programming and algorithmic thinking.

+"An étude (a French word meaning study) is an instrumental musical composition, usually short, of considerable difficulty, and designed to provide practice material for perfecting a particular musical skill." — Wikipedia

+This project contains javatudes—Java programs, usually short, for perfecting particular programming skills.

+Admittedly, this idea isn't original; I borrowed it from Peter Norvig's Github repository.
+I simply swapped Java for Python :)

 # Advent of Code

 - **[2021 (in Scala)](https://adventofcode.com/2021)**